-Witnesses under 18 years
+Witnesses under 18 years old

 A complaint is made to the Gardaí that identifies the child or young person as a victim of, or witness to, a crime.
 A Garda officer then interviews the child or young person.

-- Arrest the defendant on warrant, or
+- Arrest the accused on warrant, or

 The Director of Public Prosecutions

-The Gardaí inform the Office of the Director of Public Prosecutions (DPP) about the case and provide information as to how the child or young person and their parents/guardians/carers feel about the child or young person giving evidence in court.
+The Gardaí inform the Office of the Director of Public Prosecutions (DPP) about the case.
+They also inform the DPP about how the child or young person feels about giving evidence in court, and how their parents, guardians or carers feel about this.

-Giving evidence by video link
+Giving evidence by video-link

 Video recording of statements

-- The video recording must be relevant.
+- The video recording must be relevant

 - The child witness must be available to be cross-examined by the defence after the video is played at the trial (cross-examination may be by video link and using an intermediary)